ExpediaDotCom/haystack/docs/infrastructure/section.md

 which 99% of the calls to the service have finished.)
 The trend template for such a service might declare that the TP99 metric is out of trend when it exceeds 150 milliseconds, a value that was chosen to be low enough to notify interested parties of a potential problem before it becomes serious but high enough to minimize false positive alarms.
-The Trends module stores its data in a Time Series Data Base (TSDB).
+The Trends module stores its data in Metric Tank, which stores Time Series metrics.

 #### Pipes
 The Pipes module delivers a human-friendly JSON version of Haystack spans to zero or more "durable" locations for more permanent storage.
+The haystack-pipes module is used to send data to an external source.
+In our case, we will be sending our data into Athena, which will enable users to create tables to run map reduce and run reports.
+As part of our implementation, we provide a connector which transforms data into a JSON format to send to internal tools like Doppler.
 Current "plug in" candidates for such storage include:
 * [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/) is an AWS service that facilitates loading streaming data into AWS.
 Note that its
 [PutRecordBatch API](http://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html) accepts up to